Tyne Daly

-Daly began her career on stage in summer stock in New York, and made her Broadway debut in the play That Summer – That Fall in 1967.
-She is best known for her television role as Detective Mary Beth Lacey in Cagney & Lacey (1982–88), for which she is a four-time Emmy Award winner as Outstanding Lead Actress in a Drama Series.
-In 1989, she starred in the Broadway revival of Gypsy and won the 1990 Tony Award for Best Actress in a Musical.
+Daly began her career on stage in summer stock in New York City, and made her Broadway debut in the play That Summer – That Fall in 1967.
+She is best known for her television role as Detective Mary Beth Lacey in the CBS police drama Cagney & Lacey (1982–88), for which she won four Primetime Emmy Awards for Outstanding Lead Actress in a Drama Series.
+She also won Emmy Awards for her roles as Alice Henderson in the period drama series Christy (1994–95) and Maxine Gray in the legal drama series Judging Amy (1999–2005).

-Her other TV roles include Alice Henderson in Christy (1994–95), for which she won an Emmy in 1996 and Maxine Gray in Judging Amy (1999–2005), which won her a sixth Emmy in 2003.
-Her other Broadway credits include The Seagull (1992), her Tony-nominated role in Rabbit Hole (2006) and her Tony-nominated role in Mothers and Sons (2014).
+She starred in the Broadway revival of Gypsy (1989), earning the Tony Award for Best Actress in a Musical.
+Her other Tony-nominated roles were in Rabbit Hole (2006) and Mothers and Sons (2014).
 She played Maria Callas, both on Broadway and in London's West End, in the play Master Class (2011–12).
+Her other Broadway credits include The Seagull (1992) and It Shoulda Been You (2015).

+Daly made her film debut in John and Mary (1969).
+She is known for her film roles in The Enforcer (1976), Hello, My Name Is Doris (2015), and The Ballad of Buster Scruggs (2018).
+She received a Independent Spirit Award for Best Supporting Female nomination for her role in the Patrick Wang drama A Bread Factory (2018).
 She portrayed Anne Marie Hoag in Marvel Studios' Spider-Man: Homecoming (2017).

-Early years
+Early years and education

 Daly was born in Madison, Wisconsin, to actor James Daly and actress Mary Hope (née Newell).
-She is of Irish descent, her ancestors being from Limerick and Kerry.
+She is of Irish descent, her ancestors being from Limerick and County Kerry.
 Her younger brother is actor Tim Daly, and she has two sisters, Mary Glynn and Pegeen Michael.

-She was raised in Rockland County, New York, where she started her career by performing in summer stock with her family; she earned her Equity Card at age 15.
+She was raised in Rockland County, New York, where she started her career by performing in summer stock with her family; she earned her equity card at age 15.
 She studied at Brandeis University and the American Musical and Dramatic Academy.